onothimagen/cbp-transcription-desk/README.md

 Configure .htaccess and upload to your website root.

-Run installer wizard by going to your website root.
+Run the MediaWiki installer wizard by going to your website root.
 The default settings can be used.

 On completion, move the generated file LocalSettings.php to your media wiki directory e.g. /w